qcom/html-generator/src/app.coffee.md

 Two dispatch objects, both of which contain functions for accepting values of the appropriate keys, handle those values appropriately.

-The first dispatch object does *not* support a reference-type `apiProduct` parameter; as a result, no side effects are performed.
+The first dispatch object does *not* support a reference-type `product` parameter; as a result, no side effects are performed.

 	handlers =
 		features : ident
-		relatedProductNumbers : (arr) ->
+		relatedProductNumbers : (arr) -> arr.filter (sku) -> sku in site.skus and sku of api
-			arr
 		lockDimensions : (arr) -> arrToObj(arr, 'name', 'dimention')
 		bestUsedFors : (arr) -> arrToObj (arr.filter (obj) -> site.bestUsedFors[obj.name]), 'name', 'image'
 		videos : ident

-The second dispatch object _does_ accept an `apiProduct` reference, and mutates under conditions appropriate for each attribute.
+The second dispatch object _does_ accept a reference to `product`, and mutates under conditions appropriate for each attribute.

 	mutateHandlers =
 		images : (imageObj, apiProduct) -> apiProduct.schematic = imageObj.schematic if imageObj.schematic?